 Paper crafters here at The Graphics Fairy will most often use these tassels to embellish handmade items like tags, envelopes, cards, and bookmarks (see photo below).
 Close to my creative heart is attaching one to the edges of my junk journals and books.
 You can also use them as pull elements from pockets and hiding spots.
+They even make great jewelry or fashion accessories.
+Add a tassel to necklaces, bracelets, scarves, shawls, a keyring, or even a the zipper on a purse.
 I am sure there are many more uses for these tiny wonders.
 Please share what you use them for in the comments below.

 Method 1: How to Make Embroidery Floss Tassels Tutorial

 1 Skien of Embroidery Floss (any color) Wrappers on

 With this method, we can make one 2-1/2″ tassel.
 You can trim these shorter to make a 1″ tall tassel if you like.
 I love to make these with the multi-colored floss that is available now.
 Yummy.
 If you don’t have any multi-colored floss, you can make these by using Method 3 below with two or three colors of floss.